GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 `aria-expanded="false"` on each expandable menuitem to indicate that 1) there is something that can be expanded, and 2) it currently is not expanded.
 As an added touch the author should put `role="none"` on the img triangle to indicate it's for prettification purposes only.
-This prevents the screen reader from saying anything annoying about the image that would be redundant at best.
+This prevents the screen reader from saying anything about the image that would be redundant at best and possibly annoying.

 ## Dealing with bugs